FlushBG/my-healthbox-sdk/docs/endpoints/index.md

 # Endpoints

 **myHealthbox SDK** exposes several methods that wrap endpoints from the official API.
-Each of them can be configured with an user-friendly `options` object, that internally transforms the parameters to a query, readable by the API.
+Some of them can be configured with an user-friendly `options` object, that internally transforms the parameters to a query, readable by the API.
 You can view the type details in the API Reference section.

 ## searchFullText